George Mealmaker: Liberty

+He was born in the Seagate district of Dundee in 1768 the son of a handloom weaver and became a weaver himself around 1780.

-In the 1780s Mealmaker, along with Thomas Fyshe Palmer formed the Dundee Friends of Liberty group.
-In 1793 Mealmaker wrote Dundee Address to the Friends of Liberty in which he criticised the tyranny and despotism of the British government, for which Palmer was arrested as being the writer.
+In the late 1780s Mealmaker, along with Thomas Fyshe Palmer formed the Dundee Friends of Liberty group, Mealmaker becoming head of the group from 1796.
+In 1793 Mealmaker wrote Dundee Address to the Friends of Liberty in which he criticised the British government, for which Palmer was arrested as being the writer.
 Despite Mealmaker admitting that it was he, and not Palmer who had written the pamphlet the court found Palmer guilty on the grounds that he had prepared the text for publication and circulated it, and sentenced him to 14 years penal transportation.

 Other persons arrested in relations to the political activities of the Edinburgh Society of the Friends of the People and associated groups like The Dundee Friends of Liberty were Thomas Muir, William Skirving, Maurice Margarot and Joseph Gerrald.
 These five were transported to Australia in 1794 and 1795 and were collectively known as the Scottish Martyrs to Liberty.

 Transported

 Mealmaker continued his radical activities and became involved in the Society of the United Scotsmen.
 He continued to write treatises critical of the government and in 1797 he wrote The Moral and Political Catechism of Man for which he was arrested.
-Tried for sedition and found guilty in 1798 he was transported for 14 years to Australia.
+Tried at the High Court of Justiciary in Edinburgh by David Rae, Lord Eskgrove on 10/11 January 1798 for sedition and found guilty, he was transported for 14 years to Australia.

 This ended a short married life with Marjory Thoms (died c.
 1843) of Dundee, whom he had married in 1795 and by whom he had two daughters.

 Mealmaker's skills were needed in the colony, and he was put in charge of a weaving factory in Parramatta by Governor King.
 For several years he did well, and was granted a conditional pardon and other rewards.
 The next Governor, William Bligh, did not place the same value on developing weaving, a fire partly destroyed the factory in 1807, and Mealmaker died destitute in 1808, of alcoholic suffocation.